White House is split over how to vaccinate the world

 But other lawmakers who oppose the waiver warn that loosening the protections would harm the nation on the global stage.
 Sen. Christopher A. Coons (D-Del.), a close ally of Biden, has even invoked the Jan.
 6 storming of the Capitol among the reasons to protect patents, saying it revealed the need to unite the country.

 “All of this is a wake-up call for us that we need to have another Sputnik-like moment of reinvestment in American innovation and competitiveness,” Coons added at a think tank event last week.
-“A central part of being successful in this competition is continuing with our constitutionally created protected property right of a patent.”
+“A central part of being successful in this competition is continuing with our constitutionally created protected-property right of a patent.”